dustinpfister/blog_posts/_posts/vuejs-delete.md

 ## 4 - Conclusion

 So there are a number of options when it comes to deleting an object from the data object of a vue instance.
 However it might be a good idea to stop and think if I really need to delete something from the data object to begin with.
 So far when it comes to working on actual projects with vuejs I am not deleting things often.
 Often I prefer to create a fixed stack of objects for something right away, and then just use various vuejs and native javaScript features to reuse that same fixed stack of objects over and over again.

+When it comes to my collection of canvas examples I have one [canvas example centered around the idea of an object pool](/2020/07/20/canvas-example-object-pool/).
+This is a fixed set of objects that have display object like properties such as x, y, width, and height for example.
+In my object pool example I do not create and delete display objects, rather i create a fixed number of objects for a pool, and then just mutate the properties of those objects as needed.